 |Website||HARM REDUCTION||Harm reduction|

-If your work is found within a larger container, the container is listed after the title in sentence case and italics.
+If your work is found within a larger container, the container is listed after the title in mixed case and italics.
 Examples of containers include scholarly journals, trade magazines, textbooks, and podcasts.

 Since the container is a name, it should be written in title case.
 This means that most words should be capitalized.
 Do not capitalize: